bbauska/JS-svg/README.md

 });
 </pre>

-And before we close out our loop, we'll want to increment our nX and nY values with the noiseSpeed variable.
+<p>And before we close out our loop, we'll want to increment our nX and nY
+values with the noiseSpeed variable.</p>

 <pre>nX += noiseSpeed; nY += noiseSpeed;</pre>

-To finish off the sketch, outside the loop, call the moveTo() function to shift the grid to the center of the canvas.
+<p>To finish off the sketch, outside
+the loop, call the moveTo() function to shift the grid to the center of the canvas.</p>

 <pre>
 // <i>Centre the grid within the viewBox.</i>
 noiseGrid.moveTo(500, 500);
 </pre>

-You should now see a grid of zeros and ones when you run your sketch.
+<p>You should now see a grid of zeros and ones when you run your sketch.
 But ... they're all black.
 The color lightness isn't visibly changing, even though we're using our noiseValue to modify it.
-What's going on here?
+What's going on here?</p>

-If you inspect some of the text elements in the browser console, you'll see something like the following:
+<p>If you inspect some of the text elements in the browser console, you'll
+see something like the following:</p>

 <pre>
 &lt;text x="860" y="960" font-size="16" font-family='serif'